Lucas Dillon of Loughglynn: Marriage and children

 Nothing seems to be known of the other sons and of daughters.

 Later life

 The Graces

 In June 1627 a convention was elected in Ireland that chose 11 agents to be sent to England to negotiate with the King.
 Sir Lucas was one of them.
 Three were Protestants, the remaining eight Old English Catholics.

 Nephew's wardship

 On 8 December 1630 Sir Lucas bought the wardship of his nephew Thomas Dillon, 4th Viscount Dillon, who was then 15 years old.

 Parliaments of 1634–1635 and 1640–1649

-Sir Lucas sat for Roscommon County in the parliaments of 1634–1635 and the Parliament 1640–1649.
+Sir Lucas sat for County Roscommon in the parliaments of 1634–1635 and the Parliament 1640–1649.